jcubic/lips/docs/blog/2025-09-14-object-serialization.md

 ---
 slug: serialization
-title: "How to serialize any object in JavaScript?"
+title: "How to Serialize Any Object in JavaScript?"
 authors: jcubic
 image: /img/serialization.png
 tags: [javascript, internals]